Georgiy10427/fircode/README.md

   net:
     external: false
 ```
 You need to create certs via LetsEncrypt and mount it into docker container.
 Nginx repo placed in the repository with ```shelter.conf```
+Also you need provide `.env` file with database credentials from docker-compose.yaml.